Premiership Rugby Cup

-The Premiership Rugby Cup is an English rugby union knockout cup competition for teams in Premiership Rugby.
+The PREM Rugby Cup, formerly known as Premiership Rugby Cup, is an English rugby union knockout cup competition for teams in Premiership Rugby.
+For the 2023–24 and 2024–25 season RFU Championship teams also competed.
 It was created in 2018 to replace the Anglo-Welsh Cup after the withdrawal of the Welsh regions.

 History

 The Premiership Rugby Cup was created to replace the Anglo-Welsh Cup which had been running since 2005 when the Welsh regions joined the then English-only Powergen Cup.
 In the 2017–18 Anglo-Welsh Cup, all four of the Welsh regions finished bottom of their pools.
 In May 2018, the Welsh Rugby Union announced that they were going to be setting up a Welsh under-23s competition for their regions and would thus be unable to commit to Anglo-Welsh Cup games.
 Premiership Rugby Limited, which organises the English top flight, then announced that the Anglo-Welsh Cup would be replaced by the Premiership Rugby Cup, which would be solely for the English Premiership clubs.
-The Cup was created to continue to allow younger English Premiership players to compete in more matches at Premiership stadia.
+The new Premiership Cup was created to re-establish the significance of the domestic cup competition and support development of younger English Premiership players by providing a platform to compete in more matches at Premiership stadia.

 The 2020–21 tournament was cancelled due to the effects of the COVID-19 pandemic.

+Teams from the RFU Championship competed in the 2023–24 and 2024–25 seasons.
+From the 2025–26 season, no RFU Champ teams were involved and the competition was renamed PREM Rugby Cup.